robearlam/Rob.Commerce/README.md

 A series of plugins for Sitecore Experience Commerce

 ## Prerequisites

-* Built against XC9.0.3

-This is built against the software versions above, you should follow the installation instructions for both of these and ensure the installation is successfully running.
+* XC9.0.3 - Install a clean version of XC9.0.3, however before you run the install comment our the _"CreateDefaultTenantAndSite"_ task in the _Master_SingleServer.json_.

 ## Installation
 Follow the steps below to deploy the plugins contained in this solution.